-An ear exam may show a pocket or perforation (opening) in the eardrum, often with drainage.
-The deposit of old skin cells may be visible with a microscope or an otoscope, a special instrument to view the ear.
-Sometimes a mass of blood vessels may be seen in the ear.
+An ear exam may show a pocket or opening (perforation) in the eardrum, often with drainage.
+A deposit of old skin cells may be seen with a microscope or an otoscope -- a special instrument to view the ear.
+Sometimes a group of blood vessels may be seen in the ear.

-The following tests may be performed to rule out other causes of dizziness.
+The following tests may be performed to rule out other causes of dizziness:

-Call your health care provider if ear pain, drainage from the ear, or other symptoms occur or worsen, or if hearing loss occurs.
+Call your provider if ear pain, drainage from the ear, or other symptoms occur or worsen, or if hearing loss occurs.

-Chole RA, Sudhoff HH.
+Chole RA.
 Chronic otitis media, mastoiditis, and petrositis.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 139.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
+Cummings Otolaryngology: Head & Neck Surgery.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 139.

 O'Handley JG, Tobin EJ, Shah AR.
 Otorhinolaryngology.
-In: Rakel RE, ed.
+In: Rakel RE, Rakel DP, eds.
 Textbook of Family Medicine.
-8th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 19.
+9th ed.
+Philadelphia, PA: Elsevier; 2016:chap 18.

-- Last reviewed on 8/30/2012
+- Last reviewed on 5/25/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.